Are you believing God for a pregnancy?

 My husband prayed in faith and agreement with a friend.
 At the same time he was praying, I felt in my body that something had been healed.
 I did not know at the time that my husband was praying.
 This turned out to be the first day of my pregnancy.
 Two weeks later we conceived.

 During that prayer, something else significant happened.
 My husband was reminded of words that had been spoken over him as a child about the ‘limited’ number of children he would be able to have.

 As a young child, he believed these words.
 At the moment the memory of those words being spoken was resurfaced, he immediately came out of agreement with them.
 I believe this unconscious agreement with the enemy was what was allowing the delayed fertility to progress.

-Today as I write this, I have a total of three children so far.
 God is faithful.
 His Word always works.
 The finished work is indeed a finished work.
 Everything is covered.